rust-lang/prev.rust-lang.org/faq.md

 #### How do I cross-compile in Rust?

-Cross compilation is possible in Rust, but it requires a bit of work to set up, which is covered here: https://github.com/japaric/ruststrap/blob/master/1-how-to-cross-compile.md
+Cross compilation is possible in Rust, but it requires [a bit of work](https://github.com/japaric/ruststrap/blob/master/1-how-to-cross-compile.md) to set up.
+Rust does distribute [copies of the standard library](http://static.rust-lang.org/dist/) for each of the supported platforms, which are contained in the `rust-std-*` files for each of the build directories found on the distribution page.

 ### Design Patterns